What is FERC Accounting?

 1. What services does our utility provide that the peer utility does not (for example, more customer services representatives are employed to enhance the customer's experience)

 The analysis leads to actionable steps.
-For example, the utility may decide on a long-term strategy of reducing customer service representatives and moving towards more online payments or self-service kiosks.
+For example, the utility or co-op may decide on a long-term strategy of reducing customer service representatives and moving towards more online payments or self-service kiosks.
 Or it might choose to increase the number of customer service representatives and retrain them to provide a more hands-on counselor-type customer service experience.
-In either case, the use of the FERC USOA allows the future expense of the strategy to be recognized and analyzed systematically and comparably.
-This approach can be used and played out in all utility operational areas.
+In either case, the use of the FERC USOA/RUS USOA allows the future expense of the strategy to be recognized and analyzed systematically and comparably.
+This approach can be used and played out in all operational areas.

-Train your employees in using the FERC USOA
+Train your employees

 This article is only a brief discussion on the FERC USOA.
 The use of the FERC USOA is an industry best practice and one you should consider if you're not using it.
 The process is much more involved, and the benefits to your utility are more extensive than discussed here.
-Also, to maximize the contribution of new finance, engineering, and operations employees, they should be trained in the why of the FERC Chart of Accounts, not just the what.
+Also, to maximize the contribution of new finance, engineering, and operations employees, they should be trained in the why of the FERC Chart of Accounts and RUS Chart of Accounts, not just the what.
 If you're looking for a FERC 101 Training Course - click here to get the training started!

 About Russ Hissom - Article Author

-Russ Hissom, CPA is a principal of Utility Accounting & Rates Specialists a firm that provides power utilities rate, expert witness, and consulting services, and online/on-demand courses on accounting, rates, FERC/RUS construction accounting, financial analysis, and business process improvement services.
+Russ Hissom, CPA is a principal of Utility Accounting & Rates Specialists a firm that provides power and utilities rate, expert witness, and consulting services, and online/on-demand courses on accounting, rates, FERC/RUS construction accounting, financial analysis, and business process improvement services.
 Russ was a partner in a national accounting and consulting firm for 20 years.
 He works with electric investor-owned and public power utilities, electric cooperatives, broadband providers, and gas, water, and wastewater utilities.
 His goal is to share industry best practices to help your business perform effectively and efficiently and meet the challenges of the changing power and utilities industry.

 Find out more about Utility Accounting & Rates Specialists here, or you can reach Russ at russ.hissom@utilityeducation.com.